reusable-ui/reusable-ui-monorepo/variants/orientation-variant/README.md

 ### `useAxisOrientationVariant(props, options)`

-Resolves the axis orientation value along with its associated CSS class name and accessibility metadata, based on component props and optional system defaults.
+Resolves the axis orientation value along with its associated CSS class name and accessibility metadata, based on component props and optional default configuration.

 #### 💡 Usage Example